Glossary of Military Terms

 “Hit my smoke” Normally, the FAC marked the target with white phosphorous smoke rocket.
 If his mark was accurate, he could describe where he wanted the bomb to impact by saying, "Hit my smoke."

-hooch informal for poor quality and/or illicit whiskey, also improvised quarters, often a raised plywood floor surrounded by plywood screen wire walls and topped with corrugated metal or canvas roof.
+hooch (also hootch) improvised quarters, often a raised plywood floor surrounded by plywood and screen wire walls and topped with corrugated metal or canvas roof.
+(2) informal for poor quality and/or illicit whiskey.

 in-Country the combat zone or theater, specifically Vietnam.

 Indian country an area controlled by the Viet Cong.

 Jack Benny’s age informal code for the number 39.